Shehroaz/ArrayProblems/README.md

 # ArrayProblems
-This repository has some array problems
+This repository has some array problems Stacks Queue
 # Stacks Problem
+# Queue Problem
 # Interview Preparation